Danielandeche/ultimatedbot/WRITING TESTS.md

     ## Test Framework

-    ​ We are using [Jest](https://jestjs.io/)  as test runner and [React Testing library](https://testing-library.com/docs/react-testing-library/intro/) as our main test component to have the Binarytool needed utilities.
+    ​ We are using [Jest](https://jestjs.io/)  as test runner and [React Testing library](https://testing-library.com/docs/react-testing-library/intro/) as our main test component to have the DTraderscore needed utilities.

     ### Jest